Work Disability Prevention Program

 - AECC/Bournemouth University Professional MSc Program – Three Years, including the CMCC Return to Work Advanced Certificate Program

-The Return to Work Advanced Certificate Program will be delivered in a mixed model format, commencing with the Fall 2013 cohort.
+The Return to Work Advanced Certificate Program will be delivered in a mixed model format.
 Course delivery will include distance education along with on site education sessions.